JaredBake/startup/notes.md

 3rd party server is when I get info from another website and use it in mine

 Websocket is the connection to each device that is using my website
+    - the lists under the month name is the information that I will be getting from the websocket interaction

+My third Party service calls will be the current date and time displayed on the top of the screen